Bart-coding/github-repo-lister/README.md

 ### Configuration

+### GitHub API Rate Limiting

-To avoid rate-limiting issues with the public GitHub API, it's highly recommended to use a Personal Access Token.
+To avoid issues with the public GitHub API, it's highly recommended to use a **Personal Access Token**.
+Without a token, the API applies a strict rate limit of 60 requests per hour for unauthenticated requests, which can cause the application to fail for users with many repositories.
+Using a token increases the limit significantly to 5,000 requests per hour.
+For more details on these limits, consult the official [GitHub documentation](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api).

 1. Generate a new token in your GitHub account under `Settings > Developer settings > Personal access tokens`.
 The `public_repo` scope is sufficient.
 2. Set the token as an environment variable named `GITHUB_API_TOKEN`: